ribbondz/rsv/README.md

 rsv search pattern data.xlsx | rsv to out.tsv                # export to TSV
 rsv select -f "0N>=10" pattern data.xlsx | rsv to out.txt    # export to TXT
 ```

-## Next

-new features will be added in the future.